RatioPBC/commcare_api/README.md

 # CommcareApi

-Provides an elixir interface to the Commcare API.
+Provides an Elixir interface to the Commcare API.

 ## Installation